 Starring: Chris Pratt, Zoe Saldaña, Dave Bautista, Vin Diesel, Bradley Cooper, Lee Pace

-Another solid action-packed space movie you could watch is Marvel's Guardians of the Galaxy.
-It centres around Peter Quill and his group of misfit heroes who take on formidable villains threatening the existence of the multi-verse.
+Another solid, action-packed space movie you could watch is Marvel's Guardians of the Galaxy.
+It centers around Peter Quill and his group of misfit heroes who take on formidable villains threatening the existence of the multi-verse.

-The team’s dynamic and humour are some of the best aspects of the movie, a feature you are sure to see in Starfield when building chemistry with the companions in the game.
+The team’s dynamic and humor are some of the best aspects of the movie, a feature you see in Starfield when building chemistry with your companions in the game.

 Sunshine (2007)